Bruins beat Rangers in OT as win streak hits 6

 David Krejci scored 1:40 into overtime as the Boston Bruins rallied from two goals down to beat the visiting New York Rangers 3-2 on Friday afternoon.

 David Pastrnak tied the score in the third period, and Sean Kuraly also scored as the Bruins ran their winning streak to six games.
-Jaroslav Halak stopped 26 shots in net.
+Jaroslav Halak stopped 26 shots.

 Pavel Buchnevich and Filip Chytil scored for the Rangers, who had their three-game winning streak end.
 Henrik Lundqvist made 24 saves.

-Note: EditorsNote: Updates: Minor edits throughout